mattickx/copilotignore-vscode/README.md

 ## ✅ Features
 **Ignore file:** Create a .copilotignore file in the root of a workspace to specify patterns of files and directories.
-If any file matching a pattern is open in VS Code, Copilot will be disabled.
+If the file of the active editor matches a pattern, Copilot will be disabled.
-(This includes files open outside the current active text editor)

 **Reactive**: Changes made to the .copilotignore file(s) are immediately reflected.